MisteFr/ScoreboardsPE/README.md

 /*
     Add lines to the scoreboard O
     If you send line 1 then line 4 the plugin will automatically send two empty lines between.

-*/
+    The max number of lines is 15, send more than 15 can bring issues when removing some */

 $scoreboard->setLine($player, 1, "line1");